jojozhuang/jojozhuang.github.io/_posts/2016-02-21-data-persistence-with-jpa-and-eclipselink.md

 ---
 layout: post
 key: blog
-title: "Use JPA"
+title: "Data Persistence with JPA & Eclipselink"
 date: 2016-02-21
 tags: JPA, Eclipselink, ORM
 categories:
 - blog
 ---

-> Build RESTful Web Service with Spring Boot and Maven in Java.
+> Use JPA and Eclipselink to persistently store the vast amounts of data into database.

 ## 1. JPA, JPA Provider, Eclipselink, Hibernate
-JPA is just guidelines to implement the Object Relational Mapping (ORM) and there is no underlying code for the implementation.
-Where as, Hibernate is the actual implementation of JPA guidelines.
+### 1.1 JPA
+JPA stands for JAVA Persistence API.
+JPA is a collection of classes and methods to persistently store the vast amounts of data into a database

+### 1.2 JPA Providers
+JPA is an open source API, therefore various enterprise vendors such as Oracle, Redhat, Eclipse, etc. provide new products by adding the JPA persistence flavor in them.
+Some of these products include:
+Hibernate, Eclipselink, Toplink, Spring Data JPA, etc.

+### 1.3 EclipseLink
 EclipseLink is the open source Eclipse Persistence Services Project from the Eclipse Foundation.
 EclipseLink is the default JPA provider implemented by oracle.

+### 1.4 Hibernate
+Hibernate is a high-performance Object/Relational persistence and query service.
+Hibernate not only takes care of the mapping from Java classes to database tables (and from Java data types to SQL data types), but also provides data query and retrieval facilities.

+### 1.5 Difference Between JPA and Hibernate
+JPA define guidelines to implement the Object Relational Mapping (ORM) and there is no underlying code for the implementation.
+Where as, Hibernate is the actual implementation of JPA guidelines.

 ## 2. Prerequisites
 Development environment has been setup.
 JDK, Eclipse and Tomcat are all installed.
 Otherwise, refer to [Basic Java Development Environment Setup](http://jojozhuang.github.io/blog/2016/02/05/basic-java-development-environment-setup/) to setup your development environment.